Gold Glimmers in the Amazon

 From the town of Novo Progresso, Pará, we followed the BR-163 highway north and then tracked along the dirt back roads and paths in search of the camps.
 We flew just above the treetops in Cessnas that had no seats before abruptly touching down on airstrips carved out of the forest.
 Experienced miners showed us the way and helped ease some of the suspicion that people in the camps felt toward outsiders.

-In some camps, we stopped for a few hours to talk under the shade of black plastic tarps draped on rough-hewn timber posts, and we took pictures of the mines and miners.* In other camps, we were invited to tie up our hammocks inches away from the miners and experience the process of extracting gold—from the excavator’s relentless clawing at the earth to the blasting of bedrock with a high-powered hose, and finally to the moment of truth, when the find was weighed and divided.
+In some camps, we stopped for a few hours to talk under the shade of black plastic tarps draped on rough-hewn timber posts, and we took pictures of the mines and miners.
+All names in the following photo essay are either nicknames or pseudonyms to protect people’s identities.
+In other camps, we were invited to tie up our hammocks inches away from the miners and experience the process of extracting gold—from the excavator’s relentless clawing at the earth to the blasting of bedrock with a high-powered hose, and finally to the moment of truth, when the find was weighed and divided.
 After work was done, we ate dinner at long wooden tables and listened to incredible stories of riches and despair.
 We accompanied the miners on their trips into town, where they sold their finds and celebrated.

 Despite increased enforcement and negative press, the miners rely on the fact that the environmental authorities are short-handed and only motivated to make a bust if Indigenous or protected areas are encroached upon.
 Even then, the miners know how to elude detection by making small clearings, and when a raid is coming, the news spreads quickly over the radio, providing them with time to hide or abandon their camps.
 Some of the miners we met had worked in camps that were raided and burned, but here they were, back at the mines.